tagconcierge/consent-banner-js/README.md

 ## Installation

-The idea you take release files and put them on your server, or use our cdn.
-But in any case you just include the JS and optionally CSS in the page html.
+Just include the JS and optionally CSS in the page html.

 There is a cool way to do it with Workers@Edge for instance CloudFlare Workers though.
-Check out this [example](./examples/worker.js) to see how to quickly inject it to any page.
+Check out this [example](./examples/worker.js) to see how to quickly inject on any page without touching the source code.

 ## Development